geostk/SVM_ML/README.md

         return 1;
     ```
     This will allow probabilistic output for Linear SVM model.
-    1. Specify MATLABDIR in matlab/Makefile, then "make" to compile .mex files.
+    1. Specify MATLABDIR in `matlab/Makefile`, then `make` to compile `.mex` files.
 They will be used during training and testing.

-- Convert DTFV ASCII files into .mat binary files
+- Convert DTFV ASCII files into `.mat` binary files
     1. Prepare the feature list of DTFVs in the following format:
     ```
     [number of features listed]